-The aim of this policy is to ensure that Hardwick Primary School carries out their statutory duty to make arrangements to support pupils at school with medical conditions.
+The aim of this policy is to ensure that St Chads CofE Nursery and Infant School carries out their statutory duty to make arrangements to support pupils at school with medical conditions.

-The DDAT will
+DDAT will:-

-- ensure that the arrangements detailed within this policy are implemented effectively, by Hardwick Primary School, who has overall responsibility for policy implementation - only administer prescribed medications prescribed by a healthcare professional. - have clear roles and responsibilities to be able to support pupils so that they have full access to education, including school trips and physical education. - ensure full co-operation with all relevant parties; healthcare professions, local authority and clinical commissioning groups (CCGs) as required - provide support and training to enable staff to support pupils with medical conditions - ensure that clear arrangements are in place to manage the administration and storage of all medicines on the premises - ensure that the appropriate level of insurance is in place to appropriately reflect the level of risk - ensure that written records are kept of all medicines administered to pupils - ensure that emergency procedures are in place and shared with all staff - ensure that all staff are aware of what practice is not acceptable - ensure that a complaints procedure is in place regarding the support provided to a pupil with a medical condition
+- ensure that the arrangements detailed within this policy are implemented effectively, by St Chad's CofE Nursery and Infant School's Headteacher who has overall responsibility for policy implementation - only administer prescribed medications prescribed by a healthcare professional. - have clear roles and responsibilities to be able to support pupils so that they have full access to education, including school trips and physical education and to feel safe in the school environment - ensure full co-operation with all relevant parties; healthcare professions, local authority and clinical commissioning groups (CCGs) as required - provide support and training to enable staff to support pupils with medical conditions in terms of both physical and mental health. - provide support to pupils with long-term absences to minimise impact integration with peers, wellbeing and emotional health. - pupils with medical conditions may be considered to be disabled under the definition set out in the Equality Act 2010 to comply with the Act in all such cases. - pupils with medical conditions may also have SEND and have an education, health and care (EHC) plan collating their health, social and SEND provision. - ensure that clear arrangements are in place to manage the administration and storage of all medicines on the premises - ensure that the appropriate level of insurance is in place to appropriately reflect the level of risk - ensure that written records are kept of all medicines administered to pupils - ensure that emergency procedures are in place and shared with all staff - ensure that all staff are aware of what practice is not acceptable ensure that a complaints procedure is in place regarding the support provided to a pupil with a medical condition